-- It’s very up-to-date and comprehensive.
+- It’s up-to-date and comprehensive.
 The lexicon covers a large area from internet slang and international movie stars all the way back to Chinese dynasties, classic texts and historical figures.

 - Pleco contains not just simplified characters but also the traditional ones, so it’s Taiwan- and Mainland-friendly.

-- You can copy Chinese texts to the document reader and then simply tap on unknown characters to see their meaning.
+- You can copy Chinese texts to the clipboard reader and then simply tap on unknown characters to see their meaning.
 Useful when you’re trying to get into the details of an news article or almost any other text.